-If you’re planning on taking the SAT or ACT this year, you’re in luck; tests are offered just about every month of the academic year and even during one lovely summer month.
+If you’re planning on taking the SAT or ACT in 2018, you’re in luck; tests are offered almost every month of the academic year and even during the summer.
 Picking the right date—and prepping for it–demands advance planning.
 But failure to plan typically leads to lots of stress and minimal success.
 So which test dates are you targeting?

 — This is generally a good test to target, but there are no test centers in New York for the February ACT.